BlackbitDigitalCommerce/pimcore-data-director-bmecat/README.md

-# BmeCat Export Add-on for Pimcore Data Director
+# BMEcat Export Add-on for Pimcore Data Director

 This bundle adds a result callback function template to Data Director's attribute mapping to create a BMEcat export feeds.